 Day 2: Ayampe and Machalilla.
-In the morning we will venture into the deciduous woodland alongside the Ayampe River, a stronghold for the critically endangered Esmeraldas Woodstar.
+After breakfast, we will venture into the deciduous woodland alongside the Ayampe River (a 30 minute drive from Mantaraya), a stronghold for the critically endangered Esmeraldas Woodstar.
 The area also holds scarce Tumbesian species we could have missed on the main tour such as Slaty Becard, Ochre-bellied Dove, Pacific Royal Flycatcher, Gray-backed Hawk, and Saffron Siskin.
-There are also a number of humid forest birds in the wetter forest, where we could find Gartered Trogon, Lesser Greenlet, Buff-throated Foliage-gleaner, White-backed Fire-eye, and others.
+There are also a number of humid forest birds in the wetter forest patches, where we could find Gartered Trogon, Lesser Greenlet, Buff-throated Foliage-gleaner, White-backed Fire-eye, and others.
 After lunch back at our chilled out resort, we could either return to Ayampe or bird dry forest farther north along the coast for skulkers like Pale-browed Tinamou and the exquisite Elegant Crescentchest.
 At dusk we will check the scrub near our resort for the aptly named Scrub Nightjar.

 Day 3: Return to Guayaquil.
 The activities on this day will depend on what we are still looking for.
-We will begin either in Ayampe again or Machalilla NP, and then make our way south back towards the Santa Elena Peninsula and Guayaquil (around 5 hours away).
-If we did not visit it on the main tour, we will be sure to stop at the Cerro Blanco reserve to mop up any last targets, such as Red-lored Parrot or possibly Spectacled Owl, which sometimes can be found roosting along the trail.
+We will begin either in Ayampe again or Machalilla, then make our way south back towards the Santa Elena Peninsula and Guayaquil (around 5 hours away).
+We will make an afternoon stop at the Cerro Blanco reserve to mop up any last targets, such as Red-lored Parrot or possibly Spectacled Owl, which sometimes can be found roosting along the trail.
 In the late afternoon we will return to Guayaquil for a final farewell dinner.

 Day 4: Departure.
 The extension ends this morning with a transfer to the international airport.

 DIFFICULTY: Moderate.
-Most of the walking is fairly easy, but there are three more difficult hikes: The short but steep walk to the Umbrellabird lek, the slippery walk to the Jocotoco Antpitta, and the rather long (but only occasionally steep) walk into the national park at Rio Bombuscaro.
+We’ll do a fair amount of walking on this tour, but except for a few days the walking is fairly easy.
+There are three more difficult hikes (though anyone of reasonable fitness will not have issues): The short but steep walk to the Umbrellabird lek, the moderately inclined and slippery walk to the Jocotoco Antpitta, and the rather long (but only occasionally steep) walk into the national park at Rio Bombuscaro.

-ACCOMMODATION: Good to excellent lodges and hotels throughout.
-Due to limited space in some of the lodges, single rooms are sometimes not available everywhere.
+ACCOMMODATION: Good to excellent lodges and hotels throughout; in fact, the unique and memorable lodges we visit are one of the tour hightlights.
+Due to limited space in some of the lodges, single rooms may not be available everywhere.